JiaxinZhong/pay/readme.rst

 =====================
-Read Me
+Readme
 =====================

-This article is the project for the financial department of Nanjing University in 2016.
+Here is the project for the financial department of Nanjing University in 2016.